arafiardnsyh/US_Delay_Flight/README.md

 # US_Delay_Flight
-This project involves analyzing airline delay data obtained from Kaggle to identify key insights and demonstrate skills in Python, SQL, Excel, and Tableau.
+This project involves analyzing airline delay data obtained from Kaggle to identify key insights and demonstrate skills in Python, Excel, and Tableau.
 The primary focus is on understanding the causes of delays and showcasing data cleaning, analysis, and visualization capabilities.

 Dataset Overview
 Source: